max-build/CaptaFlow/README.md

 ## Pipeline Output Previews
-(These are displayed in terminal as the application runs and is seperate from visualisations as shown in QuickSuite)
+These are displayed in terminal as the application runs and is seperate from visualisations as shown in QuickSuite.

 ### Message Readings